 *You can soak or not soak your beans.
 I usually prefer to soak overnight in the refrigerator, covering with 4 cups of water.
 If you don't, that's okay too, cooking time will just be different.

-Return the empty instant pot bowl back to the machine.
-Add 1 tablespoons olive oil, and set machine to saute.
+- Return the empty instant pot bowl back to the machine.
+Add 1 tablespoon olive oil, and set machine to saute.
 Add minced shallots and cook 5 minutes, until tender, stirring.

 These times are only for cooking Great Northern beans.
 I use this handy time sheet directly from Instant Pot, which shows every bean and how long to cook them for both soaked and not soaked (dry).